northdata/api/doc/data-api-userguide/data-api-userguide.md

 ## Searching

-The followinging requests are available for searching:
+The following requests are available for searching:

 Request | URL
 ------- | ---------